Achievable logoAchievable logo

 • Cabergoline

-Pneumoconiosis are a group of mostly occupational diseases that result from occupational exposure to inhaled dust that results in ILD.
-Inhaled particles <1 micrometer reach the alveoli and incite an inflammatory response in susceptible individuals.
+Pneumoconiosis are a group of mostly occupational diseases caused by inhalation of dust that leads to ILD.
+Inhaled particles <1 micrometer can reach the alveoli and trigger an inflammatory response in susceptible individuals.

 Occupational exposure and corresponding pneumoconiosis